AlisherAlseiit/demo-repo/README.md

 git reset --hard hash-of-the-commit      <=== resets and deletes from local file lines

+*Logic of using pull request when working in team:*
+1. clone original repo
+2. create new branch
+3. add features, make changes, fix bugs
+4. add commit and push
+5. go to github and you will see "compare & pull request" tap
+6. create pull request

 You can use fork in github to make a complete copy of others repo